Here are the best accessories for the Samsung Galaxy Z Fold 3 in 2021

 Best accessories for Samsung Galaxy Z Fold 3 Android Central 2021

-Once upon a time, the idea of a foldable phone elicited "oohs" and "ahhs" at a futuristic concept people never thought they would actually see come to market.
-Now, several foldable phones have launched, but Samsung is already in its third iteration of its popular model.
-The Samsung Galaxy Z Fold 3 boasts plenty of upgrades compared to the previous generation model, including bigger screens, a better camera, more RAM and storage, and support for the S Pen.
-It's a versatile device that you'll want to do lots with, which requires some of the best accessories.
+Once upon a time, the idea of a foldable phone elicited "oohs" and "ahhs" at a futuristic concept people never thought they would see come to market.
+Now, several foldable phones continue to launch, Samsung is on the third iteration of its popular model.
+The Samsung Galaxy Z Fold 3 boasts plenty of upgrades compared to the previous generation, including bigger screens, a better camera, more RAM and storage, plus support for the S Pen.
+It's a versatile device you'll want to do lots with, which requires some of the best accessories.
 First and foremost, you'll need a case, and we rounded up some of the best cases for your Galaxy Z Fold 3.
 But what other accessories can you buy for this smartphone?
 Here's what we found.

 - Protect your investment: Spigen Neo Hybrid S Case